Carnegie Library of Steubenville

 Over time, Jefferson County faced economic challenges as the steel industry declined.
 The closure of the steel mills in the late 20th century led to job losses and a decline in population.
 However, the county has made efforts to diversify its economy and attract new industries.
 Today, Jefferson County is known for its natural beauty, historic landmarks, and recreational opportunities, attracting tourists and providing a range of outdoor activities to locals.

-This timeline provides a glimpse into the major events and milestones that have shaped the history of Jefferson County, Ohio.
+This timeline provides a condensed summary of the historical journey of Jefferson County, Ohio.

 • 1786: Jefferson County is established by the Northwest Ordinance